3 min read

 How to Quantify and Prioritize Email Risk

 Measuring email risk helps teams focus on the controls that matter most.
+Three approaches are worth using together:

-• Review anti-phishing policies and authentication settings.
+• Microsoft Secure Score: Evaluate email-specific controls, including anti-phishing policies and authentication settings.

-• Monitor authentication failure trends over time.
+• Incident Tracking: Monitor response times, user click rates, and authentication failure trends over time.

 Email Security Questions IT Teams Should be Asking